 Scroll down to the recipe card below for full information on ingredients and amounts.

-- Brown Sugar - Just 6 tablespoons of golden brown sugar adds so much molasses flavor.
-Like the eggless oatmeal cookies, light or dark brown sugar may easily be substituted here!
+- Brown Sugar - Just six tablespoons of golden brown sugar brings a wonderful molasses flavor to the mix.
+You can easily swap in either light or dark brown sugar for a delicious twist!

-- All purpose flour - I tested varying amounts of flour and found 1 cup of all purpose flour produces sturdy, yet tender brown sugar shortbread.
+- All purpose flour - After testing different flour amounts, I found that using 1 cup plus 1 tablespoon of flour creates a perfect balance for sturdy yet tender brown sugar shortbreads.

 Variations

-This brown sugar shortbread cookie recipe does not use any flavorings such as vanilla extract, cinnamon or cardamom, which makes it a 3 ingredient recipe.
-However, here are few variation suggestions to try -
+This brown sugar cookie recipe keeps it simple by skipping flavorings like vanilla extract, cinnamon, or cardamom, allowing the natural molasses flavor to truly shine through.
+However, here are a few variation suggestions to try -

-- Like the chocolate coconut macaroons, dip one half of each cooled brown sugar shortbread in melted dark or milk chocolate and place in a parchment paper until set.
+- Dip in chocolate - Like the chocolate coconut macaroons, dip one-half of each cooled biscuit in melted dark or milk chocolate and place on parchment paper until set.
 Alternatively, drizzle the melted chocolate using a fork on the cooled cookies.

-- Sandwich to baked cookies with melted chocolate, ganache or jam.
+- Make chocolate sandwich cookies - Sandwich to baked cookies with melted chocolate or ganache.

-- Add vanilla or almond extract to the dough.
+- Flavorings - Add vanilla or almond extract to the cookie dough.

-- Sprinkle some coarse sugar on top of the brown sugar shortbread before baking.
+- Add some sparkle - Sprinkle coarse raw or white sugar on top before baking.

 How to make?